neerajk555/SQL-Training-exercise/Capstone_Project.md

 ### **Goal 1: Create the Database Schema**
 **Module Focus:** DDL (Module 10), Database Design (Module 1)

-**Task:** Create all 9 tables with proper data types, primary keys, foreign keys, and constraints.
+**Task:** Create the database and tables with proper data types, primary keys, foreign keys, and constraints.

+**🎯 For MVP (Minimum Viable Product):** Create the 5 REQUIRED tables (members, authors, books, book_copies, loans).
+You can add the optional tables later!

 **Requirements:**
 - Use appropriate data types for each column